Syrlander/its-e2019-pub/exercises/exercise1.md

 The TAs will shortly present the material from the book and be able to answer question relating to this.

 ## Start with assignments from SB 1 and SB 2
-* SB 1: Review Question 1.1, Problems 1.4, 1.6.

-Spend a bit of time to look at the assignment questions relating to the above:
+Spend time getting started on the assignment questions relating to the above:

 [Assignment 1](../assignments/assignment1.md).